Influence of dark matter on hybrid and twin stars: Introduction

+In this study, we explore DM effects on hybrid/twin stars scenarios in the two-fluid framework~\cite{Liu_2024, Rutherford_2023}, in which DM and baryonic matter interact exclusively through gravity; the DM model (see Sec.~\ref{subsec:DM_EOS}) and its properties are described in detail in Sec.~\ref{sec:2f}.
+At the high densities reached in NS cores, hadronic matter may undergo deconfinement into quark matter \cite{Prakash_2002, Annala_2020}, giving rise to a distinct family of compact objects known as hybrid stars and, under suitable conditions, to twin stars: pairs of stars with nearly identical masses but appreciably different radii \cite{Zdunik_2013, Chamel_2013, Alford_2013, Christian_2018, Montana_2019}.
+Because the microscopic quark EOS is still poorly constrained, it is convenient to describe the deconfined phase with the constant-speed-of-sound (CSS) parameterization \cite{Zdunik_2013, Alford_2013, Chamel_2013}, in which the quark sector is characterized by just three quantities as mentioned below.
+The existence and type of a hybrid or twin configuration are then governed by these parameters together with the Seidov stability criterion \cite{Seidov_1971}.

-In recent studies \cite{Lenzi_2023, Biesdorf_2025}, the effects of DM have been examined using the MIT bag model as well as other quark models.
-For example, Ref. \cite{Lenzi_2023} reported that DM shifts the discontinuity in energy density, thereby reducing the minimum mass of the quark core and affecting the tidal deformability in a manner consistent with observations.
-In contrast, Ref. \cite{Biesdorf_2025} found that DM increases the central pressure, which may influence the formation of HSs.
-They also predicted a new class of compact objects, termed ``dark oysters," characterized by a large DM halo surrounding a small nuclear-matter core.
-In the present work, we explore for the first time the effects of DM on both hybrid and twin stars within a two-fluid framework using constant sound speed parametrization \cite{Alford_2013}.
-The detailed methodology and subsequent discussions are presented in the following subsections.
+Recent studies have begun to examine DM together with quark degrees of freedom \cite{Lenzi_2023, Biesdorf_2025}.
+Using the MIT bag model, Ref. \cite{Lenzi_2023} found that DM shifts the energy-density discontinuity, reducing the minimum mass of the quark core and modifying the tidal deformability.
+Biesdorf {\it et al.}~\cite{Biesdorf_2025} reported that DM raises the central pressure, thereby affecting hybrid star formation, and predicted a new class of objects called ``dark oysters'', in which a large DM halo encloses a small nuclear-matter core.
+These works, however, were carried out either in a single-fluid setting or for a specific quark model, and they did not systematically address how DM reshapes the {\it population} of hybrid and twin stars across the quark matter parameter space, nor how this depends on whether the DM forms a core or a halo.